Patients and Visitors

 Our discharge programs are designed to ease the transition from hospital to home.

-Care Transition program
+Care Transition Program

-The Care Transition Program at Providence Tarzana Medical Center is a free service for hospitalized Medicare fee-for-service patients.
+The Care Transition Program at Providence Cedars-Sinai Tarzana Medical Center is a free service for hospitalized Medicare fee-for-service patients.
 The program is initiated while the patient is in the hospital.
 The Care Transition coach visits the patient in the hospital and introduces the program.
 If the patient is interested in participating, the coach will schedule a home visit soon after the patient is discharged.
 The coach meets the patient at home and reviews discharge instructions; makes sure doctor appointments are scheduled and attended; arranges for services such as meal deliveries; and reviews medications as well as any symptoms.
 Should red flags arise during the visit, the coach will take action to ensure the patient receives the proper assistance or intervention.
 The coach follows up with the patient by phone at least twice within the month after discharge to further review the patient’s condition, concerns and needs for any additional services.

 This free, post-discharge service:

 - Bridges gaps between hospitals, patients and primary care physicians.

 - Links patients to important resources that have been shown to promote successful recovery.
 Resources include meals, transportation, medication and support services.

 - Encourages patients to stay connected to their primary care physicians by keeping follow-up appointments.

 The program has been shown to reduce readmissions and emergency room visits while empowering patients to manage their recoveries.

 At Providence, we support an individual’s right to choose the care they want.
 Our Ethical Directives of Catholic Healthcare call on us to respect the dignity of each person.